Wave-induced drift in third-order deep-water theory: Discussion and conclusions

+Because of our assumptions of infinite water depth for all modes and a vanishing Eulerian mean flow it is quite difficult to compare with experimental results obtained in closed wave flumes, wherein Eulerian mean flows are typically depth-dependent, and therefore not irrotational.
+Such shear currents and the role of Stokes drift have also been recently investigated in connection with the modified nonlinear Schr\"odinger equation \cite{li2024currents}.
+Our methodology could be readily adapted to include uniform currents, and so enable a comparison of higher-order Eulerian and Lagrangian kinematics (the latter derived by \cite{chen2012particle}) in this setting.
+Whether Eulerian mean flows could arise, particularly in connection with amplitude evolution or at higher order, and so alter some of the results discussed in this manuscript, is another interesting question for further study.
+The possibility of including shear currents also presents a challenge for the future.

+The fact that weakly nonlinear theories in Eulerian variables generally make use of Taylor expansion to transfer the boundary conditions to a half-space (and therefore confine the fluid domain to $z\leq 0$) has unfortunate consequences.
+It has given rise to a significant literature aimed at the problem of evaluating kinematics in the surface zone between the crest and trough level, and particularly at wave crests, beginning with the stretching methods of Wheeler \citeyearpar{wheeler1970method} and continuing to the present day.
+Recent comparisons of these methods can be found, for example, in Stansberg et al \citeyearpar{stansberg2008kinematics} or Johannessen \citeyearpar{johannessen2010calculations}.
+We have not resolved the problem of identifying kinematics between crest and trough in Eulerian variables, but we have attempted a theoretically consistent, order-by-order exploration of a variety of waves.

 With all of the caveats above, it is important to mention that the drift incorporated into operational models such as WAVEWATCH III is the simplest infinite-depth Stokes drift formulation \citep{Li2016}.
 This points to a continued need to better understand this formulation -- with all the simplifications it involves -- and how it may be further refined.
-For example, it has been pointed out recently \citep{Lenain2020} that correct treatment of the high-frequencies is critical for estimating the surface drift.
-The high-frequency components of the wave spectrum undergo the largest correction due to third-order effects \citep{Stuhlmeier2019}, and further investigation of how to correct the Stokes drift to account for this could be highly relevant for practical applications.
-It may also be of interest to go beyond the confines of the third-order theory presented here, and to explore particle trajectories for solutions to the full Euler equations e.g.\ via conformal mapping techniques.
+We hope that the present work presents a modest step in this direction.